-Experiencing the confusion, distress, and chaos of narcissistic abuse takes a serious toll on the mind, body, and spirit.
+The confusion, distress, and chaos of narcissistic abuse take a serious toll on the mind, body, and spirit.

 You can get the support you need and deserve.